 Telavancin injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - foamy urine

-- watery or bloody stools, stomach cramps, or fever up to two or more months after stopping treatment
+- watery or bloody stools with our without stomach cramps or fever (up to two or more months after stopping treatment)

 Telavancin injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.